 Supportive measures means non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
-Such measures are designed to restore or preserve equal access to the Agency's education program or activity without unreasonably burdening the other party, while protecting the safety of all parties and the Agency's educational and employment environment; and deterring sexual harassment.
-Supportive measures may include counseling, extensions of deadlines or other adjustments, modifications of work schedules, mutual restrictions on contact between the parties, changes in work locations, leaves of absence, increased security and monitoring of work areas, and other similar measures.
+Such measures are designed to restore or preserve equal access to the Agency's education program or activity without unreasonably burdening the other party, while protecting the safety of all parties and the Agency's educational environment; and deterring sexual harassment.
+Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of class schedules, campus escort services, mutual restrictions on contact between the parties, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.